nathanielward/nathanielward.github.io/_posts/2026-07-07-trial-error.md

 layout: post
 ---

-Most of the AI criticism lately follows a similar script.

 Customer service bots that [can't answer](https://www.theguardian.com/us-news/2026/jun/20/guardian-readers-consumer-battles) what seem like basic questions.
 Executives who mandated AI everywhere and now own the [cost overruns](https://www.theverge.com/transportation/937116/uber-ai-investment-hard-to-justify).
 Lawyers who got caught [citing cases that don't exist](https://reason.com/category/law/ai-in-court/).

 These stories are often treated as evidence that AI is overhyped and doomed to fail, maybe even that it should be discarded.